mk1s/tiniest_riak_erlang_book/en/Chapter2.md

 Not all configuration options are dynamic, but a lot are and being able to alter settings at runtime can be useful in debugging, tuning, etc.

-Which specific Riak configuration options are beyond the scope of this document, so hit the docs<sup>2</sup>.
+Which specific Riak configuration options are dynamic is beyond the scope of this document, so hit the docs<sup>2</sup>.

 The vm.args file is used specifically for initializing and tuning different settings of the Erlang VM Riak runs in.